SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 of stupid government policy --- governments who think (or act as if) the private sector is supposed to be responsible for full employment.

-Today Australia, New Zealand, Japan, and the USA are all examples of MMT systems.
-This does not mean their politicians understand MMT, and typically they will not, so bad policy choices that MMT would tell you are harmful to workers can often result --- this is no fault of the MMT system that exists in these countries.
+Today Australia, New Zealand, Canada, Japan, the UK, the USA, and most other nations are all examples of MMT systems.
+For the EU, only the entire EMU as a whole is an MMT system, not the individual states in the EMU.
+This does not mean our politicians understand MMT, and typically they will not, so bad policy choices that MMT would tell you are harmful to workers can often result --- this is no fault of the MMT system that exists in these countries.

 It is a fault of political misunderstandings and power plays by oligarchs who desire to see workers in debt (desperation for a job means the wage